nathanlong/rules/content/games/struggling-upstream.md

 - **Bomb:** Four cards of the same rank.
 - **Rocket:** Black Joker plus Red Joker.

-Bombs/Rockets can be played at any time and can only be beaten by a higher bomb of the same type.
+Bombs can be played at any time and can be beaten by a higher bomb.
+The rocket beat bombs.

 ## Scoring